Build a customer service knowledge base your AI can use

 Most businesses find that their existing documentation is partial, inconsistent, and outdated in places.
 That's normal.
 The audit tells you where the gaps are.

-Your historical support tickets are the most valuable input for building a knowledge base — because they tell you exactly what customers actually ask, in their own words.
+Your historical support tickets are the most valuable input for building a customer knowledge base, because they tell you exactly what customers actually ask, in their own words.

-Export the last 3–6 months of tickets.
+Export the last three to six months of tickets.
 Then:

 Categorise by query type.
 Group similar queries together.
-"Order hasn't arrived" and "Where is my package" and "Shipment delay" are all the same query type.
+"Order hasn't arrived," "Where is my package," and "Shipment delay" are all the same query type.
 How many distinct query types do you have?
 Most businesses find between 20 and 80.

 Identify your top 20 query types by volume.
 These are your priority.
 A knowledge base entry for each of these covers the majority of your support volume.

 Identify queries that generated low CSAT.
 These are the ones where your current responses aren't meeting customer expectations.
-The knowledge base needs especially clear, accurate content for these.
+The customer service knowledge base needs especially clear, accurate content for these.
+27% of customers cite a lack of support team knowledge as their primary frustration, and 31% report having to repeatedly explain their issue.
+Both problems are directly solvable with a well-structured knowledge base and an AI agent.

-A knowledge base entry for an AI agent is different from a web help article.
+A customer service knowledge management entry for an AI agent is different from a web help article.
 It needs to be:

 Structured in a way the AI can reason from.
 Use clear question-and-answer format where possible.
 "Q: What is your refund policy?
 A: We offer a full refund within 14 days of purchase, provided the item is unused and in original packaging."
 Clean, unambiguous, complete.